Constellation-Labs/euclid-development-environment/README.md

 - `project`: This directory contains all of your custom project code.
 Projects can be installed here via `hydra install` or `hydra install-template`.

 ### euclid.json
-Here is the hydra configuration file, there you can set the `p12` file names and your GITHUB_TOKEN.
-It's required to fill the GitHub token here to run the `hydra` script
+Here is the hydra configuration file, there you can set the `p12` file names.

 ## Hydra scripts options
 Run the following command to list all the possibilities of the `hydra` script